-Ilya Prigogine, Introduction to Thermodynamics of Irreversible Processes, 3d ed., Interscience Publishers, New York, 1967.
+Ilya Prigogine, Introduction to Thermodynamics of Irreversible Processes, Interscience Publishers, New York, 1967.

 A bit more recently, the work of Stuart Kauffman has dominated the subject.
-It's really him who has pushed for the unified study of the whole gamut of methods of spontaneous generation of order, particularly in the context of biological systems.
+It's really he who has pushed for the unified study of the whole gamut of methods of spontaneous generation of order, particularly in the context of biological systems.
 He's written two books.
 The latter, in particular, includes a lot of math problems just waiting to be tackled by good mathematicians and physicists.

-3) Stuart A. Kauffman, At Home in the Universe: the Search for Laws of Self-Organization and Complexity, Oxford University Press, New York, 1995.
+3) Stuart A. Kauffman, At Home in the Universe: the Search for Laws of Self-Organization and Complexity, Oxford U. Press, Oxford, 1995.

-Stuart A. Kauffman, The Origins of Order: Self-Organization and Selection in Evolution, Oxford University Press, New York, 1993.
+Stuart A. Kauffman, The Origins of Order: Self-Organization and Selection in Evolution, Oxford U. Press, Oxford 1993.